yuvarajpmlumel/QA-Engineer-Intern/README.md

-"Learning Power BI course in Udemy with completion of 45% in 3rd section "
+"Learning Power BI course in Udemy with completed 3rd section. "